shaandesai1/CNN_Magnetism_Project/README.md

-# Using convolutional neural networks to understand magnetism in two-dimensional ferromagnetic structures based on Cr<sub>2</sub>Ge<sub>2</sub>Te<sub>6</sub>
+# Using convolutional neural networks to understand magnetism in two-dimensional structures based on Cr<sub>2</sub>Ge<sub>2</sub>Te<sub>6</sub>

 ## Introduction

 Over the past decade, two-dimensional materials have demonstrated immense potential for creating advances in fundamental research and industrial applications.
 In particular, experimental and computational studies of the transition-metal based compounds [1,2] both highlight the emergence of numerous magnetic phases in two-dimensional crystals.
 These findings have sparked significant excitement in materials science for their potential use in data storage and spintronics applications.
 A notable example of this is Cr<sub>2</sub>Ge<sub>2</sub>Te<sub>6</sub> which was recently experimentally shown to exhibit ferromagnetism [3].
 Despite these experimental observations and our general understanding of how magnetism arises in bulk crystals, we have yet to fully understand the specific mechanisms through which magnetism arises in these two-dimensional (2-D) materials.
-Developing this understanding could significantly impact (1), our ability to predict the properties of novel materials - new materials which are designed by decorating atomic sites of known 2-D structures with different atoms (see fig. 1) and (2), our ability to engineer materials for specific device applications.
+Developing this understanding could significantly impact our ability to accurately predict the magnetic properties of novel materials - designed by decorating atomic sites of known 2-D structures with different atoms (see fig. 1).
+In addition, this understanding could strengthen our ability to engineer materials for specific device applications.

 <p align="center">
 <img src="fig1_ml.png">
 </p>

 <p align="center">Figure 1.
-Monolayer structure of a Transition Metal Dichalcogenide in the 2H phase where yellow spheres represent chalcogens and blakc spheres represent metals.
+Monolayer structure of a Transition Metal Dichalcogenide in the 2H phase where yellow spheres represent chalcogens and black spheres represent metals.
 By decorating these lattice sites with different atoms from the periodic table, we can develop a large space of testable '2-D' materials (adapted from Qing Hua Wang et al [4]) </p>

 For many years research groups have focused on improving density functional theory (DFT) calculations to capture such properties [5,6].
 Yet these methods tend to be computationally and financially costly.
 Machine learning (ML) is rapidly paving the way to accurate property predictions in a much faster and cost-effective manner [7].
 In addition, ML tools create avenues through which we can develop a better understanding of the properties themselves.
 For example, Pilania et.al have shown that machine learning methods can be used to accurately model bandgaps of double perovskites [8].
 Furthermore, ML methods have also been shown to capture an understanding of the underlying physics in layers of a Neural Network trained to reproduce DFT results [9,10].
 Given this, we decided to build a convolutional neural network architecture to develop a better understanding of magnetism in transition metal trichalcogenides(see fig. 2).
-Our preliminary results indicate that our model can capture large patterns linked to fluctuations in spin density across lattice sites.
-However, the microscopic origins of magnetism in these density profiles have not been identified yet through this approach.
+Initial results show promise for being able to identify patterns linked to fluctuations in spin density across lattice sites.
+However, the microscopic origins of magnetism in these density profiles have not yet been identified through this approach.

 <p align="center">
 <img src="tmtc.png">